clemenssielaff/notf/pynotf/pynotf/scene/scene.md

   Functions that can be attached to a property
 * The Widget's *StateMachine* (StateMachine)
   The StateMachine controls which Callbacks are active, and provides the initial set-up Callback for the Widget type.
+* The name of a *Render Callback* to look up in the Style Manager.

-> TODO: add render callbacks and layout(s?) to the Widget.Definition, once I have them all worked out.
+> TODO: add layout(s?) to the Widget.Definition, once I have them all worked out.

 For more details on Functions (and Callbacks and Scripts) see the chapter on "Widget and Scripts".